laravel/docs/passport.md

 Before getting started, you may wish to determine if your application would be better served by Laravel Passport or [Laravel Sanctum](/docs/{{version}}/sanctum).
 If your application absolutely needs to support OAuth2, then you should use Laravel Passport.

+Another use case for Passport is, if you need lifetime tokens for [machine-to-machine](client-credentials-grant-tokens) authentication, as well expiring access tokens for users ([can be done without OAuth2](personal-access-tokens)).
+For example, the endpoint in [issuing API tokens](/docs/{{version}}/sanctum#mobile-application-authentication) could be protected by a lifetime token for the mobile app itself, to prevent others from doing a brute force attack.

 However, if you are attempting to authenticate a single-page application, mobile application, or issue API tokens, you should use [Laravel Sanctum](/docs/{{version}}/sanctum).
 Laravel Sanctum does not support OAuth2; however, it provides a much simpler API authentication development experience.

 <a name="installation"></a>